systemjs/systemjs/README.md

 ## Performance

-SystemJS can load multiple modules in less than a millisecond with its performance around a factor of 1.5 times the performance of native ES modules.
+SystemJS is designed for production performance and can load multiple modules in less than a millisecond with its performance around a factor of 1.5 times the performance of native ES modules.
 The following performance benchmark was run by loading 426 javascript modules (all of `@babel/core`) on a Macbook pro with fast wifi internet connection.
 Each test was the average of five page loads in Chrome 80.

 | Tool | Uncached | Cached |
 | ---- | -------- | ------ |